dvanmosselbeen/dvm-docs/Programming/Python/Python3/pycharm.md

 Here you will find things specific to Blender.
 Mind configuration setup, tips and tricks...

-## Configuring Pycharm to create Blender addons
+## Configuring PyCharm to create Blender addons

 On Microsoft Windows, Blender addons and scripts are located at `C:\Program Files\Blender Foundation\blender-2.80-windows64\2.80\scripts\` (system wide) and at `C:\Users\david\AppData\Roaming\Blender Foundation\Blender\2.80_PREV\scripts\` (user side).
 So, if we write new Blender addons, we could put our stuff there.